-Whatever you’re spending on Google Ads, I’ll bet your weekly budget that you’d like to get your cost per click lower.
-By lowering your CPC, you stand to reduce your cost per acquisition, get more traffic for your money and maybe even have some marketing budget left over for one of those basketball hoops over the waste bin.
+Whatever you’re spending on Google Ads, I’ll bet your weekly budget that you’d like to get your CPC (cost per click) lower.
+With a lower CPC you stand to reduce your cost per acquisition (CPA), get more traffic for your money and maybe even have some marketing budget left over for one of those basketball hoops over the waste bin.

 Getting your CPC lower in Google Ads isn’t actually too difficult, and just a few simple marketing hacks can save you a percentage of your ad funds.